-Posted March 3, 2014 By: Jimmy McGee
+Posted March 3, 2014 at 09:00 am by Jimmy McGee

 Android 4.4.2 KitKat source code for the T-Mobile Samsung Galaxy S4 been released!
 That and much more news is covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is the announcement that the T-Mobile LG G2’s KitKat update is available as well and Android 4.4 has been leaked for the AT&T LG Optimus G Pro!
 That’s not all that’s covered in today’s video!

-Posted February 28, 2014 By: Will Verduzco
+Posted February 28, 2014 at 10:30 pm by Will Verduzco

 We are now four months past the unveiling of Android 4.4 KitKat.
 And over the course of the last month or two, we’ve seen more than a few devices receive official updates to Google’s latest and greatest.
 Now thanks to XDA Senior Member Howie Dub, we’ve learned that the T-Mobile LG G2 is one of the latest devices to receive the KitKat goods.